saraalinazari/liri-node-app/README.md

 ## Requirement
 - Supposed to create an application called LIRI which is like iPhone's SIRI.
 LIRI is a _Language_ Interpretation and Recognition Interface, while SIRI is a Speech Interpretation and Recognition Interface.
-- LIRI  LIRI will be a command line node app that takes in parameters and gives you back data.
+- LIRI will be a command line node app that takes in parameters and gives you back data.

-##Prerequisites
+- LIRI displays your latest tweets.
+- Send requests to the Twitter, Spotify, and OMDB APIs.

+## Prerequisites
 - Download Chrome or Internet Explorer or Mozilla for your specific operating system.
 - Check if you have Node installed by typing  'node -v' in your terminal.
 If it returns anything related to version then you have it installed.
-- LIRI displays your latest tweets.
-- Send requests to the Twitter, Spotify, and OMDB APIs.

 ## Instructions
 - change current directory where you want to clone my repo in to.